13th October 2015

 If you have crooked teeth, you may find that you have adjusted your bite over the years – often subconsciously – to compensate for the misalignment.
 Unfortunately, this can mean that pressure is applied where it shouldn’t be when you bite or chew.
 This can begin to wear down your teeth or cause problems such as jaw pains, neck ache, shoulder ache or headaches.
 Wearing orthodontic braces or aligners can move your teeth into better alignment and have a knock-on effect on the aches and pains that have been troubling you for years.

 We also find that straighter teeth are better for your gums.
-When you teeth are crooked, poorly spaced or overlapping, you may find that there are small nooks and crannies that are difficult to clean effectively at home.
+When your teeth are crooked, poorly spaced, or overlapping, you may find that there are small nooks and crannies that are difficult to clean effectively at home.
 This can lead to a build-up of plaque and tartar, which, in turn, can cause gum disease.

 Having straighter teeth enables you to brush and floss more efficiently and effectively.
 By stopping gum disease in its tracks, you can help to protect yourself from tooth loss, jaw bone loss, bleeding gums, and bad breath.
 A growing body of research also indicates that gum disease can contribute to heart problems, Type 2 diabetes, strokes, premature labour, low birth weight, and even some forms of cancer.